prodijody/holidayTracker/README.md

 ### Create your config file with the following python dicts
 ```
+# This is for a gmail account.
+You will need to [allow less secure](https://myaccount.google.com/lesssecureapps?pli=1) apps to be able to send email through the app.
 mail_settings = {
   'MAIL_USERNAME' : 'your email',
   'MAIL_PASSWORD' : 'your password',